I finally put a few evolution-related images on a Shoppe page … just in case you need a geeky Christmas gift for somebody.

 BONUS FACT: Alexander Fleming used the word “antibacterial” 19 times in his paper describing the isolation of penicillin.
 He used “antibiotic” 0 times.
 He got a Nobel prize for the work.

 “It is not the strongest of the species that survives, nor the most intelligent, but the one most adaptable to change.”

 As proof of why we need to get the word out, please see Twitter feed below, updated to show recent Tweets that contain the quote.
-The phrase is especially adored by nutritionist bloggers, consultants, and business folks who spew inspirational quotes.
-It would be great if those quotes credited Dr Megginson.
+The phrase is used a lot by nutritionists, management consultants, and motivational speakers.

 I was asked on Twitter if I could clarify my views on text justification for conference posters, but decided I couldn’t come up with a good 140 character response.
 So here you go: